 When you choose Label as your Routing out discipline, a dialog will open with a list of all the labels in your simulation.

 Whichever Queue you have first in the list order will take Label value 1 by default, and whichever Queue you have second in the list order will take label value 2, and so on.
 If these are the wrong way round, the pointer arrows can be used to change the ordering.

-Make sure that label value 1 is being routed to the Male Queue and value 2 is being routed to the Female Queue, by checking the contents of each Queue in turn, the way we did above.
+Make sure that label value 1 is being routed to the Blue Queue and value 2 is being routed to the Green Queue, by checking the contents of each Queue in turn, the way we did above.

 Using Labels in Simul8 can be useful not only for Routing Out but also for many other actions in Simul8.